Last Updated: February 15, 2018

-Do you know a family planning a road trip with children five and under?
-Here are some great ideas for gifts for toddlers, preschoolers and kindergartners (and their parents) getting ready to travel by car for vacation, adventure or to visit family for the holidays.
+Are you getting ready for a family road trip?
+Here are some great ideas for gifts for toddlers, preschoolers and kindergartners getting ready to travel by car for vacation, adventure or to visit family for the holidays.

 These are great ideas to give at any point before or during the trip, to provide entertainment at their destination or as a novelty item for the return drive home.